getsentry/sentry-docs/src/collections/_documentation/platforms/node/express.md

 flushTimeout?: number; // default: 2000
 ```

-For example, if you want to skip server name and add just user, you would use `requestHandler` like this:
+For example, if you want to skip the server name and add just user, you would use `requestHandler` like this:

 ```js
 app.use(Sentry.Handlers.requestHandler({